 The overriding consideration must be the protection of the child - for this reason, absolute confidentiality cannot and should not be promised to anyone.

 For guidance in relation to making a referral relating to under-age sexual activity, see Underage Sexual Activity Procedure and Safeguarding Children and Young People from Child Sexual Exploitation Procedure.

-If suspicions or allegations are about relatives, friends or colleagues, professional or otherwise, the concerns must not be discussed with them before making the referral.
+If suspicions or allegations are about relatives, friends or colleagues, practitioners or otherwise, the concerns must not be discussed with them before making the referral.

 Individual members of the public who make a referral may prefer not to give their name or alternatively they may disclose their identity, but not wish for it to be revealed to the parents/carers of the child concerned.

 Wherever possible, Children's Social Care Services workers receiving referrals from members of the public should respect the referrer's request for anonymity.
 However, referrers should not be given any guarantees of confidentiality, as there are certain limited circumstances in which the identity of a referrer may have to be given e.g. the Criminal or Family Court arena.
 The referrer's request for anonymity must be recorded.